 Where Can I Find Bilberry for Eyes?

-It is not available in the US, UK, so the best way to get it is in the form of bilberry powder.
+Bilberries do not grow in the US or UK.
+Therefore, the best way to get it is in the form of bilberry powder.
 This way, you can use it in any way you want in your daily diet.
 You can also find it as a bilberry jam, but because of its extremely high sugar content, we do not recommend it if bilberry powder is available to you.
 Because there are many products out there, it is important to be able to distinguish blueberry from bilberry products, but also good bilberry from bad bilberry products.
 Below we provide a rule of thumb for both categories:

-- Most of the products go with the more general term of “Wild Blueberry” instead of “Bilberry” so it is not easy to say right away.
-However, if the product is made of berries from countries like Finland, Sweden, Estonia, or other Northern European countries, and is wild, it is more likely bilberry.
+- Most of the products go with the general term “Wild Blueberry” instead of “Bilberry”.
+However, if the product comes from countries like Finland, or other Northern European countries, and is wild, it is bilberry.

 - If it comes from Chile, Peru, Canada, USA, or other non-European countries, and is wild or cultivated, it is NOT bilberry.
-You can also check if on the ingredient list it provides the scientific latin name of bilberry (vaccinium myrtillus) or blueberry (vaccinium XXX).
+You can also check if the ingredient list provides the scientific Latin name of bilberry (vaccinium myrtillus) or blueberry (vaccinium XXX).

-If you confirmed that the product is indeed from bilberries, then the next step is to find out whether is of good quality or not.
-This is no trivial task, but we got your back covered with some tips below:
+Once you confirm that the product is from bilberries, then you can find out whether it is of good quality.
+This is no trivial task, but we gathered some tips for you below: